 How to access the Query Builder for Microsoft Azure

-Navigate to Data Manager > Query Builder to access the Query Builder for Microsoft Azure.
+Navigate to Metrics > Query Builder to access the Query Builder for Microsoft Azure.
 Click the green + Create Custom Metric button and select your connected Microsoft Azure Data Source from the Data Source drop-down list.

 Query Builder is available in Plus and Business Accounts.
 Agency Basic Accounts have access to Query Builder in the Agency Account only.
 Request a trial of Query Builder by following

 How to use the Query Builder for Microsoft Azure

 - Daily Values: This Data Type should be selected when your Metric reflects the most up-to-date Daily Value for the Metric.
 In Databox, the latest daily entry will be displayed for the Custom Metric.

 - Total Values: This Data Type should be selected when your Metric reflects the current total Value for the Metric.
 In Databox, the latest entry will be displayed for the Custom Metric.

 For longer Date Ranges, data will be not aggregated and the most recent Value will be displayed for the selected Date Range.
 This is the main difference between "Total Values" and "Daily Values."